 Otherworldly even.
 Traversing through parts of the country makes you feel as though you are in the setting of a JR Tolkien novel.

-Even the most well travelled of visitors find themselves completely captivated by Scotland.
+Even the most well-traveled of visitors find themselves completely captivated by Scotland.
 Here, you can expect to find dramatic cliffs, waterfalls that flow directly into the sea, unusual rock formations, and luscious green moors.

 Best Scotland Nature Quotes